InspectorDidi/GoProcessInject0r/README.md

 Contains two programs:

 Multi:
-multithreaded malware to recursively scan and inject multiple processes' space; with little cpu and memory usage
+multi-threaded malware to recursively scan and inject multiple processes' space; with little cpu and memory usage

 Single:
 malware to scan for target processes once a target process id is found the program will inject shellcode into target process space and exit